embesozzi/keycloak-workshop-stepup-mfa-biometrics/oauth-stepup-demoapi-spring/README.md

-# oauth-stepup-demoapi-spring
+# OAuth Step-up Demo API Spring

 Spring OAuth demo api acting as [OAuth2 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).

-We also developed a custom Converter for parsing the ACR claim and Access Denied Handler for implementing the following IETF: https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge (Approved).
+We also developed a custom Converter for parsing the ACR claim and an Access Denied Handler for implementing the following standard: https://datatracker.ietf.org/doc/draft-ietf-oauth-step-up-authn-challenge.

 For more detail see: [aplication.yml](/src/main/resources/application.yml).